bacalhau-project/bacalhau/docs/examples/index.md

 ---
 # Examples

-Bacalhau comes pre-loaded with examples that showcase its abilities and help to get you started.
+Bacalhau comes pre-loaded with exciting examples to showcase its abilities and help get you started.

 :::tip